March 25, 2021

 The esophagus is an indispensable part of the digestive system as it acts as a bridge between the rear portion of your throat and your stomach.
-Needless to say, any ailment let alone something as serious as cancer that affects the esophagus can quickly become a cause of great anguish.
-Unfortunately, close to 17000 people get diagnosed with this painful disease in the United States every year .
-Along with a heaviness in the chest which is often accompanied by a burning sensation, vomiting, pain in the throat, and an inability to swallow due to the pain, comes a sharp drop in weight which can worsen the prognosis for the patient.
-Besides, a loss of appetite and a parched throat, both of which are associated with cancer treatment, can also exacerbate the condition further.
+Needless to say, any ailment, let alone something as serious as cancer that affects the esophagus, can quickly become a cause of great anguish.
+According to the American Cancer Society*, approximately 21,560 new esophageal cancer cases will be diagnosed in the United States in 2023.

 Esophageal cancer treatment produces side effects that can impact an individual's ability to eat and absorb essential nutrients.
 These challenges can have a profound effect on their overall health and recovery.

 In this blog post, we will share a few strategies which individuals can follow to ensure adequate nutritional intake.
 Read on to learn more.